capablemonkey/dwolla-devportal/app/guides/receive-money/01-white-label-onboarding.md

 ### Step E: Create a transfer

 Once the customer has verified their funding source, we can transfer funds from their bank account to your Dwolla account.
-You’ll need to supply your access token from step 1, the customer’s ID from step 2, and the customer’s funding source ID from step 3:
+You’ll need to supply your access token from step A, the customer’s ID from step B, and the customer’s funding source ID from step C:

 ```raw
 POST https://api-uat.dwolla.com/transfers